PLC Programming

 • 3.1.
 Input and Output Devices

 • 3.2.
-Digital and analog Signals
+Digital and Analog Signals

 • 3.3.
 Programming Languages (Ladder Logic, Structured Text, etc.)